Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Components/Deployment.md

      - Rolling out updates to applications.
      - Scaling applications up or down.
      - Rolling back to previous versions
-     - Pausing and resuming rollouts for applying multiple fixes[1].

 4. **What are the update strategies available for Deployments?**
      - **RollingUpdate**: